Joe-Hu-Chat/C-basics/05_emacs_notes.md

 `C-q TAB` Insert a tab character in the buffer.

 `C-M-o` Split the current line at point (**split-line**).

 ​	The text on the line after point becomes a new line, indented to the same column where point is located.
 This command first moves point forward over any spaces and tabs.
 Afterward, point is positioned before the inserted newline.

 `M-^` Merge the previous and the current line (**delete-indentation**).

 	This joins the two lines cleanly, by replacing any indentation at the front of the current line, together with the line boundary, with a single space.

+`M-- M-^` Merge the current line and following line

 As special case (useful for Lisp code), the single space is omitted if the characters to be joined are consecutive opening and closing parentheses, or if the junction follows another newline

 `M-m` Move (forward or back) to the first non-whitespace character on the current line (**back-to-indentation**)

 `M-i` Indent whitespace at point, up to the next tab stop (**tab-to-tab_stop**)